 Potassium dichromate is found naturally as a rare mineral known as lopezite.
 It is said to have been obtained as vug fillings in the nitrate deposits of the Atacama Desert of Chile as well as in the Bushveld igneous complex of South Africa.

 Physical Properties of Potassium Dichromate

-- Potassium dichromate has an appearance of red-orange crystals.
-Normally exist in a solid-state at room temperature.
+- Potassium dichromate has the appearance of red-orange crystals and normally exists in a solid state at room temperature.

 - It is odourless.

-- Refractive index of potassium dichromate is 1.738.
+- The refractive index of potassium dichromate is 1.738.

-- Its Crystalline structure is triclinic and coordination geometry for the central atom Chromium is tetrahedral.
+- Its crystalline structure is triclinic, and the coordination geometry for the central atom chromium is tetrahedral.

 1. Action of Heat

-K2Cr2O7 shows decomposition when heated to liberate potassium chromate and evolution of O2 gas is also observed.
+K2Cr2O7 shows decomposition when heated to liberate potassium chromate, and the evolution of O2 gas is also observed.

 4K2Cr2O7 → 4K2CrO4 + 2Cr2O3 + 3 O2